 Shoppers want to know about shipping costs, taxes, and any other transaction fees upfront.
 Don't hold them back until the final phase of the transaction.
 Unexpected shipping costs or expenses are one of the primary reasons shoppers abandon a purchase.
 Post any transaction fees upfront, and repeat them throughout the checkout process.

-That’s not to say you can’t offer “better” shipping options on checkout, like next day air, and up-sells.
-Your website visitors need to know exactly what to expect and not be surprised by any additional costs.
+That's not to say you can't offer "better" shipping options on checkout, like next-day air and up-sells.
+However, your website visitors need to know exactly what to expect and not be surprised by any additional costs.

 Registered Buyers vs. Guest Shoppers

-It’s always tempting to want to gather as much information about your customers as possible.
-It helps you target advertising, and to create a better shopping experience for people visiting your site.
+It's always tempting to want to gather as much information about your customers as possible.
+It helps your target advertising and creates a better shopping experience for people visiting your site.